cal-weng/terminus/docs/manual/larepass/manage-olares.md

 ## View device information

-On the **Olares management** page, tap the device information area at the top to access device details, which includes the following information:
+On the **Olares management** page, tap the device information area at the top to access device details, including:

 - Hardware details
 - System version